wubigo/wubigo.github.io/back/content/post/High-Performance-Browser-Networking/index.md

 ## TLS性能优化检查清单

- • Get best performance from TCP
+ • Get best performance from TCP.
  • Upgrade TLS libraries to latest release, and (re)build servers against them.
- • Enable and configure session caching and stateless resumption
+ • Enable and configure session caching and stateless resumption.
  • Monitor your session caching hit rates and adjust configuration accordingly.
  • Terminate TLS sessions closer to the user to minimize roundtrip latencies.
  • Configure your TLS record size to fit into a single TCP segment.